PAST DUE DISABILITY BENEFITS

 But, it also accounts for the five month waiting period.
 The five month waiting period applies to every applicant for SSD benefits.
 This waiting period begins on the date that you are found disabled.

 The next important date in calculating your past due benefits is your alleged onset date of disability.
 There are number of reasons why this date is important.
 First, it is the date you claim your disability began.

 When you allege an onset date, your work history should show that you have not worked after that date.
-By work, the SSA means performing substantial gainful activity (SGA).
-Read here to learn more about what the SSA means when they talk about SGA.
+By work, the SSA means performing substantial gainful activity.
+Learn more here about what substantial gainful activity (SGA) is according to the SSA.

 When you file your application for SSD benefits, you will pick a date that your disability began.
 Sometimes, this is an easy thing to do.
 Perhaps it is the last day you actually went to work.
 For example, perhaps you had a heart attack and never returned to work.
 Or, you may have been hospitalized on a certain date and did not attempt to work again.
 Therefore, you would pick the date of your disabling event as your onset date of disability.